knsiczarnamagia/wave3-magical-drones/datagen/README.md

 5. Run `step2.py` script.
 It will save vector and orto tiles to `/zdjecia` and `/mapy` directories.
     - Remember to deselect everything, as some selected buildings may turn yellow instead of red when extracted.

-6. If you are done with this vector layer (Voivodeship) you can run `step3.py` to clear your project (remove all layers and deletes all orto files)

 ## Remember to adjust your paths in scrpits!